Generalized Statistics on Lattices: Discussions

 In this paper, we established a universal microscopic description for the statistics of excitations in generic spacetime dimensions.
 The invariants are expressed as the Berry phase associated with families of excited states, transformed by sequences of unitaries that generate finite global symmetries and move the excitations.
 These invariants are generally quantized into discrete values, characterizing the generalized statistics of excitations in microscopic lattice models.
 For instance, this framework leads to the quantization of spins for Abelian anyons, which are microscopically defined via T-junctions.
 These invariants can be computed using algorithms with inputs such as the symmetry group and the configurations of excitations.
 This approach allows us to identify new invariants in microscopic lattice models, as well as a simplified expression for the invariants of fermionic loops in (3+1)D. These invariants can naturally be interpreted as obstructions to gauging the finite global symmetry $G$ in microscopic lattice models, providing a microscopic definition of 't Hooft anomalies.
 We show that these anomalies have dynamical consequences, as nontrivial invariants forbid the existence of short-range entangled states.

+We close this paper with a number of future directions.
 One immediate direction for future work is to extend our framework of generalized statistics to include mixtures of $(d-p-1)$-form symmetries with distinct degrees $p$, which generally form higher-group symmetries.
-Even the simplest gapped phases, such as the $\mathbb{Z}_2$ toric code, exhibit a rich structure of higher-group symmetries with 't Hooft anomalies~\cite{Kapustin:2017jrc, Barkeshli2023Codimension, Barkeshli2024higher, Barkeshli2024higherfermion}.
-For example, in (3+1)D, there may be string operators creating particle excitations alongside membrane operators creating loop excitations.
-Our SNF algorithm generates an additional invariant corresponding to the mutual braiding between particles and loops, supplementing the invariants for the self-statistics of particles and loops.
-For more general cases, it would be interesting to determine the invariants associated with these higher-group structures in topologically ordered phases.
+Even the simplest gapped phases, such as the $\mathbb{Z}_2$ toric code, exhibit a rich structure of higher-group symmetries with 't Hooft anomalies~\cite{Kapustin:2017jrc, Barkeshli2023Codimension, Barkeshli2024higher, Barkeshli2024higherfermion}. {\change For example, in $(3+1)$D, string operators that create particle excitations may coexist with membrane operators that create loop excitations, and these excitations can exhibit nontrivial interplay; for instance, the intersection of loops may generate an additional particle.
+Determining the invariants associated with such higher-group structures in topologically ordered phases is an interesting direction for future work. }

 While we mainly studied the finite invertible symmetries in this paper, there are other important class of symmetries which requires further study, such as the continuous symmetries.
 For instance, the (2+1)D gapped phases with continuous symmetries can exhibit electric Hall conductance, which is not associated with the 't Hooft anomaly of global symmetry in a usual sense.
 It would be interesting to see if the Hall conductance admits a similar microscopic characterization to our current paper, e.g., through the spin of the vortex of $U(1)$ symmetry.
 This would help clarify if the nontrivial Hall conductance gives obstructions to gauging continuous symmetries.